- Tettra connects to your Slack account and displays your content in a wiki-style format. We access the content of your account through the Slack API.

 Tettra doesn’t store your Slack passwords or access tokens authorized to us via the Slack API.
 Access to your Slack account is only done through the Slack API.

-Our team uses Intercom to provide support for our apps and Mixpanel to track usage statistics.
+Our team uses Intercom to provide support for our apps and Amplitude to track usage statistics.
 We store your full name and email, along with your Slack user id, team id, and team name in both services.

 Good news!
 We don’t display advertisements in any of our products, and we do not share any information with advertisers.